Decomposition and characterization of curl forces for all space dimensions: Introduction

 \section{Introduction}

 A well-known result in classical mechanics \cite{Thirring, AbrahamMarsden, Frankel} is that a force with a vanishing curl is the gradient of a scalar function known as a potential.
 On a Riemannian manifold \cite{BennTucker, Bleecker, deRham, Thirring, KobayashiNomizu, Sternber, AbrahamMarsden, Frankel, LoringTu} $M$ with a metric tensor $g:TM\times TM\rightarrow \mathbb{R}$, a force can be represented by a differential $1$-form (the work form).
-In this framework, the result is equivalent to the statement that the work form is exact, meaning it is the exterior derivative of a $0$-form (a scalar function), which is the potential.
-This property holds locally by the Poincaré lemma \cite{EdelenExteriorCalculus, EdelenIsovectorMethods, ExteriorSystems}.
+In this framework, the existence of potential is equivalent to the statement that the work form is exact, meaning it is the exterior derivative of a $0$-form (a scalar function), which is the potential.
+This property holds locally by the Poincar\'{e} lemma \cite{EdelenExteriorCalculus, EdelenIsovectorMethods, ExteriorSystems}.

 A force $F$ satisfying the condition $\nabla \times F \neq 0$ is known as a curl force, also referred to as a pseudo-gyroscopic or circulatory force.
 Such a force can still be decomposed into gradient-like components, although this decomposition is not unique.
-These forces are of physical significance \cite{CurlForces1, CurlForces2, CurlForces3} and can be quantized \cite{CurlForces4}.
+These forces are of physical significance \cite{CurlForces1, CurlForces2, CurlForces3} and some particular cases of them can be quantized \cite{CurlForces4}.
+The classical motions under these forces can be classified \cite{CurlForcesClassification}.
+They also imply some topological properties of magnetic fields \cite{Kotiuga}.
 Therefore, understanding their structure is of paramount importance.